 On the flip side of the coin, specialist marketing agencies provide single or a select few services.
 They might focus on providing just one of the services listed above, and they concentrate on a particular group of marketing channels.

-The Case for Full-Service
+The Case for the Full-Service Agency

 While specialized agencies may be a good fit for businesses with a very specific, single need, full-service is highly preferred for the comprehensive objectives of most people searching for marketing help.